Last Updated on May 9, 2023

 Benefit #1: The chance to help kids in need

 The job of a school nurse or clinician is to care for students within a school or district, helping with initiatives to keep them healthy throughout the year.
 That means providing care to people who really need it — not just kids but teachers, too.
-And with the ongoing nursing shortage, and the difficulties kids have faced due to the pandemic, those schools need nurses and psychologists more than ever before.
+With the ongoing nursing shortage, and the difficulties kids have faced due to the pandemic, those schools need nurses and psychologists more than ever before.

 So, stepping up and working one of the nation’s many school nursing and clinical jobs means helping a district that might otherwise have to go without that professional for the rest of the school year.
-And that could make a big difference in someone’s life!
+That could make a big difference in someone’s life!
 It also means taking the opportunity to move into a profession that’s traditionally been difficult to break into, but that now offers many openings.

 Benefit #2: A way to gain new experience in an essential setting

 There’s no doubt that working as a school nurse or clinician can be a challenge.
 But then again, most clinical jobs are!
-And for healthcare professionals who are really motivated to help others, or who want to work with kids in a non-hospital setting, the variety of tasks involved in working in a school setting can help develop some very important skills.
+For healthcare professionals who are really motivated to help others, or who want to work with kids in a non-hospital setting, the variety of tasks involved in working in a school setting can help develop some very important skills.

 So, even if your goal isn’t to work as a school nurse for the rest of your career, getting experience in this setting could be a big boost to your future career.
-And the skills earned here can easily transfer to lucrative assignments in charter schools, universities, even high-paying corporate educational settings — and could even be the deciding factor in someday landing your dream job.
+The skills earned here can easily transfer to lucrative assignments in charter schools, universities, even high-paying corporate educational settings — and could even be the deciding factor in someday landing your dream job.

 Benefit #3: An opportunity to develop essential skills

 For example, school nurses gain experience not only in emergency response, but also in setting day-to-day standards in nutrition and wellness.
-That requires the ability to lead, communicate, organize, and plan — all of which are skills that employers look to in nurses of all types, and across all settings.
+That requires the ability to lead, communicate, organize, and plan.
+All of which are skills that employers look to in nurses of all types, and across all settings.

 Benefit #4: A chance to work a clinical job with a different pace